Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ## 4. Conclusion

-Herein, I present a summerized research proposal towards efficient visual representation learning for the admission of Ph.D. program at Westlake University.
+Herein, I present a summerized research proposal towards efficient visual representation learning for my admission of Ph.D. program at Westlake University.
+Due to content limitations, I decide to mainly focus on one direction.
+What I want to emphasize here is that I am also enthusiastically involved in cross-disciplinary AI research (e.g. AI for Science) besides computer vision.